richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 #### Spectral indices

 The ARD was analysed to extract spectral indices that measure the biophysical conditions of the grasses.
 Spectral indices were obtained from the bands applying different arithmetic operations; despite the many spectral indices available in literature, only those that require the nominal resolution (20m) bands and are relevant to the project were utilised.
 The spectral indices, include the normalised difference vegetation index (NDVI), normalised difference water index (NDWI), soil-adjusted vegetation index (SAVI), enhanced vegetation index (EVI), green chlorophyll vegetation index (GCVI), and bare soil index (BSI).
-The table below details the spectral indices, formulae and principal references.
+Table 2 details the spectral indices, formulae and principal references.

-*Table.
-2. Spectral indices derived from the Sentinel-2 imagery.
+*Table 2.
+Spectral indices derived from the Sentinel-2 imagery.
 NIR = near infrared and SWIR = shortwave infrared.*
 |Index|Formula|Reference|
 |:----|:----|:---|
 |NDVI|$${NIR-Red}\over{NIR+Red}$$|[Rouse et al., 1973](https://ntrs.nasa.gov/citations/19740022614)|